OldUnreal/UnrealTournamentPatches/README.md

 ### Development Snapshots

 If you are a modder or beta tester and you would like to test our latest changes, then simply use git to check out this repository.
-Note, however, that our development snapshots are generally not suitable for online play, as they might not be recognized by various anti-cheat solutions.
-Development snapshots may also be less stable than the official releases.
+Note, however, that development snapshots may be less stable than the official releases.

 ### Official Releases